Ewooral/Ewooral-Tutorials/Elixir-and-Erlang/basics/notes.md

         We say that `Elixir data structures are immutable`.
 One advantage of immutability is that it leads to clearer code.
 You can freely pass the data around with the guarantee no one will mutate it in memory - only transform it.

+* Note: Keep in mind 'single-quoted' and "double-quoted" representations are not equivalent in Elixir as they are represented by different types:

+        iex> 'hello' == "hello"
+              false